Bischtinius/fullWidthChatGPT/README.md

 #### Fixed

-- Fixed Permisstions so that the Extention doesn't have to be toggled once to work.
+- Fixed Permissions so that the Extension doesn't have to be toggled once to work.

 ### [1.0] - 2024-01-16